 In order to be able to go uphill without having to push your bike

-These criteria are of course to be adapted to each one, according to his sporting goals, comfort and budget (we will come back to it right after).
+These criteria are of course to be adapted to each person., according to his sporting goals, comfort and budget (we will come back to it right after).
 Now that we know what we need, we can look at the different components of the bike to find out which parts may be preferred over others.
-And if you want to know your frame perfectly and master each of its components, nothing better than to do the assembly yourself, or in an associative workshop surrounded by people knowledgeable in the field.
+And if you want to know your frame perfectly and master each of its components, nothing better than to do the assembly yourself, or in an associative workshop surrounded by experienced people.

 The framework : matter for debate

 We could have started by talking about the wheels, since the size of the wheels will depend on the size of the frame (and vice versa).
 But the debate in the choice of the frame, from its geometry to the materials used, is so ubiquitous that we felt compelled to start there !